isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2898.md

 ---
-title: AM8ZE ERP VISTA - Supply Chain V35 (35 Users)
+title: Adaptive Pay Version 2022 - Package 5
 permalink: /productivity-solutions-grant/solutionrepo/solution2898
 ---

 ### Description

-AM8ZE designs and builds innovative and scalable ERP suites, empowering local SMEs to be corporate giants of tomorrow.
-Supported by teams across Singapore, India and Vietnam, we serve corporate clients across Asia.
-Team AM8ZE possess deep skillsets and know-how to provide an extensive range of bespoke ERP suites for sectors including Education, F&B, Retail, Supply Chain and Manufacturing with functional modules including Finance, HR, CRM, Inventory, POS & Project Management with BI tools.
+Adaptive PAY is a cloud-based HRMS solution catered for Singapore enterprises.
+It comes with a complete suite to cater HR needs of a company.
+Modules include comprehensive Personnel Management, Payroll Management, Leave Management, Claim Management, Attendance System and Appraisal System.
+The Adaptive Pay mobile app for employees to manage their attendance, leave, claim & payslips.
+The Adaptive Admin Mobile app helps the manager approve their employee request for leave & claims.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/AM8ZE_20210335_Desensitised_Annex_3_Part_34.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Adaptive_Cloud_20210527_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria